peterbono/ux-seo-audit-agent/README.md

   performance metrics in one report.
 The lightweight analyser extracts titles, meta descriptions, headings, links, images and alt text and measures response time and page weight.
 It also detects canonical tags, robots meta, Open Graph metadata, structured data, responsive viewport settings and ARIA attributes for accessibility.
+The analyser looks for semantic landmarks like `<nav>`, `<header>`, `<main>` and `<footer>` and flags their absence, since these elements help search engines and assistive technologies understand page structure.
-In addition, it computes readability (Flesch reading ease), measures the prevalence of personal pronouns and exclamation points to infer tone, extracts the top keywords on the page and builds two types of heatmaps: a simple element distribution heatmap and an optional saliency heatmap.
-The saliency heatmap predicts where a reader’s attention might land by analysing visual contrast and composition, providing a quick proxy for eye‑tracking.
+  In addition, it computes readability (Flesch reading ease), measures the prevalence of personal pronouns and exclamation points to infer tone, extracts the top keywords on the page and builds two types of
+  heatmaps: a simple element distribution chart and an optional **saliency heatmap**.
+The saliency heatmap overlays a predicted attention map on top of an uploaded screenshot, highlighting where a viewer’s gaze may focus based on visual contrast and composition.
   These extra signals go beyond a simple GPT prompt to provide concrete data for improvement.
 - **Competitor benchmarking** – specify one or more competitor URLs to compare scores and identify differentiators.
- - **Content gap analysis** – highlights important keywords present on a competitor site but missing on your own, giving you a list of topics to address when expanding content.
+ - **Content gap analysis** – highlights important keywords and H2 headings present on a competitor site but missing on your own, giving you a list of topics and structural sections to address when expanding content.
  - **Domain‑specific compliance** – detects if a site appears to belong to the gambling or betting sector (e.g. poker, casino, jeux d’argent) and reminds you to include responsible gambling notices and age restrictions where required.
+ - **Semantic and accessibility checks** – notes missing `<nav>`, `<header>`, `<main>` or `<footer>` elements and low ratios of ARIA labels, encouraging better structure and inclusivity.
 - **Automated workflow** – runs headlessly via command line and can be integrated into CI pipelines.
 - **Extensible prompts** – prompts for OpenAI can be customised to